Zolexavina/rock-paper-scissors/README.md

-# rock-paper-scissors
+# Rock Paper Scissors
-Zuri Python Task for creating the Titular game
+Zuri Python Task for creating the titular game.
+I made use of Python in creating the program.
+First, the player or user types in their gameplay which is either a rock (R), paper (P) or scissors (S).
+Then the CPU also makes a play using random.choice().
+The winner is arrived at using the classic rule for the game after which the program ends.
+If there's a tie, the game is repeated.